StudentMotivation.org Project

 Letters to Student

-The Project Foundation is centered in annual letters to students at any age, from 3 to 23, from each parent, grandparent, great grandparent, and close relative, that inspire connection and reflection.
+The project foundation is centered in annual letters to students at any age, from 3 to 23, from each parent, grandparent, great grandparent, and close relative, letters that inspire connection and reflection.
 These letters will always include dreams for the student and a new story from family history.
-One, or more, parents for each 60 students volunteer to be Grade Postmaster Volunteer for their child's class.
+One or more, parents for each 40 students volunteer to be Grade Postmaster Volunteers for their child’s class.
 They store envelopes in the School Time Capsule Vault and return them for each student 10 months later.
-They follow their child's class year to year doing this priceless work.
+They follow their child’s class year to year doing this priceless work.

 Pre-K to 2nd grade Letters